 Welch has more than twenty years of experience in the human resources field, having previously served as the Director of Human Resources at Norwood Hospital and at Morton Hospital after serving as Assistant Director of Employee Relations and HR Operations at Tufts Medical Center and the Floating Hospital for Children for over nine years.
 Prior to entering in healthcare, Welch worked in Human Resources in the Media/Communications and Manufacturing industries.

-Welch is currently working toward an M.B.A. at the University of Massachusetts-Dartmouth with an anticipated graduation in May ’19.
-Welch holds an A.S. in Human Resource Management and a B.S.B.A. in Management from from Northeastern University.
+Welch holds an M.B.A with a Leadership Concentration from the University of Massachusetts-Dartmouth.
+Prior to that Welch attended Northeastern University where she attained an A.S. in Human Resource Management and a B.S.B.A. in Management.
 She resides in Bridgewater.